Doctoral Candidate in History

 About

-I am a historian of twentieth-century science and technology with a particular focus on the postwar US and its transatlantic connections.
-My research and teaching are located at the intersection of Science and Technology Studies (STS), the history of labor and work, and Museum studies.
+I am a historian of twentieth-century science and technology with a particular focus on the United States and the transatlantic realm, and a public historian.
+My research and teaching are located at the intersection of Science and Technology Studies (STS), the history of labor and work, public history, and Museum studies.

 Using a "labor history of science" approach, I show that the production of social science knowledge in the factory was a collaborative and cooperative process that relied on different kinds of labor, resources, and infrastructures.
 Social scientists needed to employ an array of tools and techniques to enroll a set of diverse actors in their research projects.
 These included academic field workers, industrial workers and their family members, supervisory and managerial staff, union representatives and corporate heads, as well as university administrators and philantrophic donors.

-Since the W2024 semester, I have been working as a Research Associate for the the University of Michigan's Inclusive History Project (IHP).
-At the IHP I support the collaborative research efforts of the 1817 Project: Land, Culture, Memory, and Repair which is led by Professor Jay Cook.
+From 2024 to 2025, I worked as a Research Associate for the the University of Michigan's Inclusive History Project (IHP).
+At the IHP I supported the collaborative research efforts of the 1817 Project: Land, Culture, Memory, and Repair which was led by Professor Jay Cook.
 See our latest visual report, The 1817 Project: Visualizing the History of the University of Michigan’s Early Land Possessions.

 During the FA2024 semester, I completed a Rackham Doctoral Intern Fellowship with IHP.
 I supported the IHP's public engagement efforts on all three U-M campuses.
 Among other things, I assisted IHP Manager of Engagement, Jennifer Junkermeier-Khan, with setting up the exhibt, In Search of Memories, at U-M Flint's UCEN Gallery and helped to prepare, conduct, and evaluate nine IHP class visits.